Luna Fokke: Senior

 Following her success in the national junior teams, Fokke was called up to make her senior international debut in 2022.
 She made her first appearance in a 2021–22 FIH Pro League match against England.

 In 2023, she was named in the national squad.
 She has since appeared in season four of the FIH Pro League.

-Fokke won the title FIH Pro League from 2023 an the EuroHockey Championships 2023 with the Dutch National Team.
+Fokke won the title FIH Pro League from 2023 and the EuroHockey Championships 2023 with the Dutch National Team.